Low-rank optimization on Tucker tensor varieties

 that involves two metric projections onto the varieties and the tangent cone.
 The convergence of \PGD\ was proved by means of the assumption on $f$ satisfying \L{}ojasiewicz inequality.
 Zhou et~al.~\cite{zhou2016riemannian} designed a Riemannian rank-adaptive method on~$\mathbb{R}_{\leq r}^{m\times n}$ where the convergence is guaranteed.
 Recently, Hosseini and Uschmajew~\cite{hosseini2019gradient} proposed a gradient sampling method for optimization on general real algebraic varieties.
 Gao and Absil~\cite{gao2022riemannian} employed the geometric illustration of tangent cone to develop a Riemannian rank-adaptive method for low-rank matrix completion, which also appears to be favorable in low-rank semidefinite programming~\cite{tang2023solving}.
 More recently, Olikier and Absil~\cite{olikier2023apocalypse} proposed a first-order algorithm by equipping \PGD\ with a number of rank decrease attempts and proved that every accumulation point is stationary.
 Furthermore, Olikier et~al.~\cite{olikier2023first} developed a framework for first-order optimization on general stratified sets of matrices.
-Levin et~al.~\cite{levin2023finding} proposed a smooth remedy in which the feasible set $\mathbb{R}_{\leq r}^{m\times n}$ was parametrized by a (product) manifold $\tensM$ (e.g., $\tensM=\mathbb{R}^{m\times r}\times\mathbb{R}^{n\times r}$) along with a lift $\varphi:\tensM\to\mathbb{R}_{\leq r}^{m\times n}$ satisfying $\varphi(\tensM)=\mathbb{R}_{\leq r}^{m\times n}$.
+Levin et~al.~\cite{levin2023finding} proposed a formulation in which the feasible set $\mathbb{R}_{\leq r}^{m\times n}$ was parametrized by a (product) manifold $\tensM$ (e.g., $\tensM=\mathbb{R}^{m\times r}\times\mathbb{R}^{n\times r}$) along with a lift $\varphi:\tensM\to\mathbb{R}_{\leq r}^{m\times n}$ satisfying $\varphi(\tensM)=\mathbb{R}_{\leq r}^{m\times n}$.
 Subsequently, the low-rank matrix optimization problem was reformulated as minimizing $f\circ\varphi$ on the manifold~$\tensM$, which can be solved by Riemannian optimization methods (see, e.g.,~\cite{absil2009optimization,boumal2023intromanifolds} for an overview).
 Olikier et~al.~\cite{olikier2023gauss} proposed Gauss--Southwell type descent methods on matrix varieties.